JavaScript plus a dash of JQuery

 }

-Here we loop over each numbered bucket and output it's value.
+Here we loop over each numbered bucket and output it’s value.
 Note that this only works with sequentially ordered buckets.
-This is the most efficient way to iterate over an array.

 The other common way to iterate over an array is using a for in loop, like so:

-for (var i in toppings) {
+for (let i in toppings) {

 alert(toppings[i]);